 More complex devices include motion sensors, accelerometers, infrared and sonar rangefinders, electronic compasses, and GPS units.

 Microcontrollers can even send data to and receive data from other systems like your personal computer,

 home automation systems, lighting and environment controllers, industrial control systems, laboratory control systems, etc.

 A microcontroller can communicate with other devices and systems (including other microcontrollers)

-using a wide variety of interfaces: standard serial line, wireless (infrared, radio, satellite, etc.),
+using a wide variety of interfaces: standard serial line, USB, wireless (infrared, radio, satellite, etc.),

 So what can you do with a microcontroller?
 The possibilities are limited only by your imagination.

 Microcontrollers are used by scientists, engineers, experimenters and hobbyists alike to build things